changon/Chess/README.md

 Java: -JBLAS Linear Algebra Library

 # Notes
 When running, the java classpaths must be edited to its current directory, along with the jar of the dependency(ies).

+#Meta
+This is the initial version.
+The following versions updated with GA training options are defunct.
+Attempt #1 ANN.
+'crap code. java v.'